cyberbotics/webots/docs/guide/web-simulation.md

 ### Scene Refresh Rate

 The scene refresh rate is defined by the `WorldInfo.FPS` field.
-The same fields than for the [web animation](web-animation.md#limitations) are updated.
+The same fields as in the [web animation](web-animation.md#limitations) are updated.

 ### Limitations